cameronmclean/pattern_mining/Notes for workshop facilitation.md

 the slides.

 ##The Presentation (Workshop Guidance)

+Note upfront we intend to share the info collected under a CC-BY license.

 Introduction to design patterns is kept relatively short - one shouldn't need to become a pattern expert before we dive into extracting expert knowledge and